nIKsL/minesweeper/README.md

 Main file mineSweeperAI.py
 It`s to lazy for me to writing requirements.
 You can install all from "import" IMHO it will be working :-P

 contain Russian comments.
-You can use google translate... or i can translate it, but I don`t sure thats somebody needs it :D
+You can use google translate... or i can translate it, but I don't sure thats somebody needs it :D
 Moreover I`m sure thats nobody need it :D